MinerCraftGuy/MscHouses/README.md

 # Welcome to MscHouses!

-**All Latest Official Versions Can Be Found [here] (http://minecraft.curseforge.com/mc-mods/msc-houses/files/) Starting with version 5.0
+**All Latest Official Versions Can Be Found [here] (http://minecraft.curseforge.com/mc-mods/msc-houses/files/) Starting with version 5.0**

 ## Compiling MscHouses
 ***
 Do you want to contrubute to the MscHouses mod?
-If you do, you might find this handy **Disclaimer**
+If you do, you might find this handy
-`mrkirby153 is not responsable for any OS crashes or fatal errors caused by incorrectly installing Java JRE, Java SDK.
-This includes but is not limited to Blue Screen of Death, System Crash, Malware or any type of Virus.
-This code cloned directly from THIS github repository  only is 100% virus free guarenteed.` Please refer to [this] (https://dl.dropboxusercontent.com/u/121954827/modding/MscHouses/Virus_Scan.JPG) `Link for proof that this repository contains ABSOLUTLY NO Viruses. mrkirby153 would like to thank you for your understanding and coorperation`

 1. Download and install Java JRE (*Java Runtime Environment*).
-You should already have it installed because you can't run minecraft without it.
-But, if you don't, you can download it [here] (http://www.java.com/inc/BrowserRedirect1.jsp?locale=en)
+You should already have this installed.
-2. Download and install Java SDK (*Standard Development Kit*) [here] (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html)
+2. Download and install Java SDK (*Java Standard Development Kit*) [here] (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1889260.html)
 3. Download and install [Apache Ant] (http://ant.apache.org/)
-4. Download and install [Git] (http://git-scm.com/downloads)
+4. Download and install [Git[ (http://git-scm.com/downloads)
-5. Create an empty Directory for Development.
-This directory is referred to as `Dev` for the remainder of the tutorial
+5. Create and empty directory for development/compilation.
+This Directory is referred to as `Dev`

 #### Set Up MCP
 1. Download the latest version of MCP [here] (http://mcp.ocean-labs.de/index.php/MCP_Releases).